Santa Clara cherry strike of 1933: Timeline

 There were many strikes that began to occur within 1933.
 The CAWIU had been a major influence in mobilizing the California agricultural work force into strikes.
 1933 was the year in which the United States held the most agricultural strikes, totaling at 61 strikes, with over half of them being in California.
 A reaction to the agricultural strikes within California was met received by the law enforcement as well as the press who took the side of the growers.
-Even though the initial group of agricultural strikes in April 1933 seemed to be successful, the growers began to recruit labor despite of the strikes, therefore the influence of power the strikers had begun to diminish.
+Even though the initial group of agricultural strikes in April 1933 seemed to be successful, the growers began to recruit labor despite the strikes, therefore the influence of power the strikers had begun to diminish.

 In mid June 1933, about 1000 cherry pickers on about 20 ranches struck for higher wages.
 Cherry growers had received economic losses in the previous years, thus led them to look for better prospects and to shut down any strikes.
 The pickers who joined the strike were met with opposition from the authorities armed with tear gas to suppress the workers.

 June 13–14, 1933; cherry pickers met with the CAWIU to organize a plan of action.
 The CAWIU's plans for a workers’ strike unless the growers agreed to increase their workers’ demands were met, including: wages increased to 30 cents per hour, eight-hour work days, and the recognition of labor unions.
 The response to the demands was mixed, as smaller farmers gave in to pressure, while larger farmers did not recognize this.
 With the larger farms' refusal of the workers’ demands, they began their strikes on June 14, 1933, with estimated 500 cherry pickers striking at the orchards.
 Picketers formulated a plan that they determined once the largest orchards were to give in to the demands of the workers, the other orchards were to follow, thus the workers picketed at the large orchards.

 June 16, 1933; the police arrested CAWIU organizer Patrick Callahan in the De Salvo orchard after the police in where he had received fractures in his skull and a broken jaw physically assaulted him.
 Callahan was released two days later on bail and returned to the strike despite his current state.

 June 18, 1933; there was about nearly 1000 cherry pickers on 20 ranches in total that joined the picket line.
 Many pickers joined due to the excessive force that local authorities which were intended to demoralize and prevent others from joining.

 June 24, 1933; many of the major growers within California gave into the demands of the picketers, as the fear of losing their crops was apparent.
-Even though the most of the growers gave into the demands to raise the hourly wage of their workers from 20 cents per hour to 30 cents per hour, some continued to pay their workers at 20 cents.
+Even though most of the growers gave into the demands to raise the hourly wage of their workers from 20 cents per hour to 30 cents per hour, some continued to pay their workers at 20 cents.
 With the victory of the laborers over their employers, the CAWIU decided to end the workers’ walkout, but the employers still did not recognize them as a formal union.